kayrosuno/kping/README.md

 Developed version with go language.
 This version use quicgo library.
 This version run over Linux servers.

-## qping client mode
+## kping client mode
-qping is a client written in go and swift to connect to a server using QUIC.
+kping is a client written in go and swift to connect to a server using QUIC, UDP or TCP.
 The client send requests to the server and receive from the server answers to measure rtt.
-You need a qping acting as server to reply to client requests.
+You need a kping acting as server to reply to client requests.

-Use: qping <ip_server>:<port>
+Use: kping <ip_server>:<port>
-Example: ./qping 192.168.2.70:30000
+Example: ./kping 192.168.2.70:30000

 ### macOS - Swift
 Developed version with Swift language using Apple library Network and NWProtocolQUIC.
 This version run over macOS 12.0+